Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 Remember to set up your directories in Configuration:

 For most cases you DO NOT need to mass unpack any game files.
-What you will want to do is index them so that you can use the “Search Index” option later.
+This will take up a ton of space on your hard drive.
+What you will want to do instead is index them, so that you can use the “Search Index” option later.
+Once the files are indexed, you can search them and selectively download the ones you want.

 Head over to where you installed LSLiB and copy the granny.dll file from here: